VatsalJagani/splunk-app-action/README.md

 ```
   - uses: VatsalJagani/splunk-app-action@v1
     env:
-      SPLUNK_APP_ACTION_1: "chmod +x my_app_dir/bin/*.sh"
+      SPLUNK_APP_ACTION_1: "find my_app -type f -name *.sh -exec chmod +x '{}' \\;"
     with:
-      app_dir: "my_app_dir"
+      app_dir: "my_app"
       app_build_name: "app"
       splunkbase_username: ${{ secrets.SPLUNKBASE_USERNAME }}
       splunkbase_password: ${{ secrets.SPLUNKBASE_PASSWORD }}
 ```
-* Above use-case is very common as if your App/Add-on has shell script you want to make sure it has executable permission.
+* Above use-case is very common as if your App/Add-on has shell scripts in bin directory and you want to make sure it has executable permission.
 * Run the command in the context of your repo's root directory.
 (Assume current working directory is your repo's root directory.)
 * Maximum 100 commands can be executed.
 So from `SPLUNK_APP_ACTION_1` to `SPLUNK_APP_ACTION_99`.
 * The command will be executed in incremented order from `SPLUNK_APP_ACTION_1` to `SPLUNK_APP_ACTION_99`.